 By the time we reached the most spectacular part in Montenegro the sun was already setting behind the mountains.
 We reached Podgorica by nightfall and I felt I had to leave the train before the real show began.

-Tips and logistics for the train from Belgrade to Bar
+Tips for the train from Belgrade to Bar

 The train from Belgrade to Bar runs twice a day.
 The Tara leaves at 09:21 from Belgrade to Bar and 08:20 from Bar to Belgrade.
 The nighttrain Lovcen leaves from Belgrade to Bar at 21:21 and from Bar to Belgrade at 19:00.
 Check the man in seat61 for the most recent timetables.